czheng78/First-iOS-App---FoodTracker/README.md

 HWK5 UNIT TEST:

-- The folder called "FoodTrackerUITests" contains Swift codes to test the Food tracker app with authentication included
+- The folder called "FoodTrackerUITests" contains Swift codes to test the Food tracker app with authentication included.
+This uses the built-in automation in XCode to do the Black Box Testing.

 - The "EC601_Test_Cases.xlsx" file recordes all the test cases that I did for this iOS app